Who Is ‘Prayer Man’?

 Prayer Man’s location, at or close to the top of the steps with his back to the glass door, implies that he is likely to have been someone who worked inside the TSBD building, as were all the witnesses who claimed to have been standing in the doorway during the assassination.
 All of the TSBD’s white, male, manual workers were accounted for, apart from Oswald.

 Against the notion that the man was Oswald is the fact that no–one in the vicinity of the doorway is on record identifying Oswald at the time of the shooting.
 Two of the people on the steps specifically denied having seen Oswald after they stopped work more than half an hour before the assassination:

-- Billy Lovelady, who can be seen standing close to the Prayer Man figure (Warren Commission Hearings and Exhibits, vol.6, p.338).
+- Billy Lovelady, who can be seen standing close to the Prayer Man figure, was asked by Joseph Ball of the Warren Commission, “Did you ever see him again that day?”
+Lovelady replied, “No.” (Warren Commission Hearings and Exhibits, vol.6, p.338).

 - William Shelley last saw Oswald at “10 or 15 minutes before 12 … on the first floor over near the telephone.”
 (WCHE, vol.7, p.390.)
 “He saw OSWALD on two or three occasions during the morning and last saw him sometime between 11:45 A.M. and 12 Noon, when he, SHELLEY, went to lunch.
 He did not see OSWALD again on this date until he observed OSWALD at the Dallas Police Department.”
 (Commission Document 5.)
 “I did not see Lee Harvey Oswald at the time Pres.
 Kennedy was shot.”
 (CE 1381, p.84 [WCHE, vol.22, p.673].)